zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

 To define the shadow properties, you can use the Fluent API in the `OnModelCreating` using the `Property` method for an entity type.
 After calling the string overload of the `Property` method, you can chain any of the configurations calls for other properties as well.

-The following configure two shadow properties `CreatedDate` and `UpdatedDate` on the `Author` entity.
+The following code configures two shadow properties `CreatedDate` and `UpdatedDate` on the `Author` entity.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)